mikeoconnor0308/boot-camps/version-control/ReadMeSession1.md

     $ git ll
     $ git log data-rfc.md

-Globally-unique commit identifier can be used to compare or go back to previous commits:
+Globally-unique commit identifier can be used to compare or go back to previous commits. `COMMITID`, `OLDER_COMMITID` and `NEWER_COMMITID` refer to hashes (the long string of numbers outputted by `git log`:

     $ git diff COMMITID
     $ git diff OLDER_COMMITID NEWER_COMMITID